Hongkong Post e-Cert

 4. RETIREMENT OF SUPERSEDED CERTIFICATION AUTHORITY SYSTEM

-5. HONGKONG POST CERTIFICATION AUTHORITY SUB CA ROLLOVER
+5. HONGKONG POST CERTIFICATION AUTHORITY SUB CA ROLLOVER ON 26 FEBRUARY 2010

 B. PUBLIC KEY INFRASTRUCTURE (PKI)